kkwong44/brainpower/README.md

 * Game Over Message Box

 ### *Local and Session storage values*
 Both local and session storage are used to run the game.
-The constants and variables are declared in the script-index.js and can be changed.
+The constants and variables are declared in the beginning of the script "script-index.js" and the values can be changed.
+For example, increase the number of levels in a game.

 **Local Storage**